soumyadixit0601/Induction-2020/Competitive Coding/CP Day 2/README.md

 You can find more practice resources [here](https://github.com/SubhamPanigrahi/Induction-2020/blob/master/Competitive%20Coding/resources.md).
 And it'll be updated regularly, so dont forget to check it in regular intervals.
 <br><br><br>
 <b>Finally</b>
 Theres May Coof-Off on codechef in 2 days.
 Don't forget to participate.
 You'd love to see those stars growing in number on your profile.
-You can see the contest page[here](https://www.codechef.com/COOK118).
+You can see the contest page [here](https://www.codechef.com/COOK118).